What is a premature baby?

 Babies born at 36 to 37 weeks usually look like small full-term babies.
 Very premature babies will be small (perhaps fitting in your hand) and look very fragile.

-- Skin: it might not be fully developed, and may appear shiny, translucent, dry or flaky.
-The baby may not have any fat under the skin to keep them warm.
+Skin: Your baby’s skin might not be fully developed, and may appear shiny, translucent, dry or flaky.
+Your baby may not have any fat under the skin to keep them warm.

-- Immature development: your baby might not be able to regulate its body temperature, breathing or heart rate.
+Immature development: Your baby might not be able to regulate their body temperature, breathing or heart rate.
 They may twitch, become stiff or limp or be unable to stay alert.

-- Genitals: the baby's genitals may be small and underdeveloped.
+Genitals: Your baby's genitals may be small and underdeveloped.

 Some common issues for premature babies include:

-Most premature babies will develop normally, but they are at higher risk of developmental problems so will need regular health and development checks at the hospital or with a paediatrician.
+Most premature babies will develop normally, but they have a higher risk of developmental problems and will need regular health and developmental checks at the hospital or with a paediatrician.
 If you are worried about your child's development, talk to your doctor.

 Problems that may occur later in children who were born prematurely include: